History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 5. PRE-HEARING MEETING

-The Chair of the Hearing Panel presides over the pre-hearing meeting, which is a meeting that includes the Panel members, the parties and their legal counsel (if applicable).
+The Chair of the Hearing Panel presides over the pre-hearing meeting, which is a meeting that includes the Panel Chair, the parties and their legal counsel (if applicable).
 The pre-hearing meeting is intended generally to handle preliminary matters and to establish expectations for the hearing.
-The Panel does not hear evidence or arguments about the merits of the matter at the pre-hearing meeting.
+No evidence or arguments about the merits of the matter are presented at the pre-hearing meeting.

 5.1 Schedule for Hearing